L337Rabbit/TwitchIRC/README.md

 Note that the OAUTH token should NOT include the "oauth:" portion.

 ## Using the Client in Unity
-If using the TwitchClient in Unity, you should also tell the client to Disconnect() in the OnDestroy() method of whatever script is is controlled by.
+If using the TwitchClient in Unity, you should also tell the client to Disconnect() in the OnDestroy() method of whatever script it is controlled by.
 An example of a Unity MonoBehavior using the TwitchClient is below:

 ```csharp
 using System.Collections;